-Although Black Bears are reasonably common in Algonquin Park with the population thought to be around 2,000 (about one for every three square kilometres) there is no particularly good place for them and you will have to be very lucky to see one.
+Although Black Bears are reasonably common in Algonquin Park, with the population thought to be around 2000, there is no particularly good place for them and you will have to be very lucky to see one.

 Bears, like most animals, constantly look for food.
 Since bears will hibernate and not eat for up to five months during the winter, they need to find enough food during the rest of the year to restore their fat reserves.
 Black Bears most often eat nuts, berries, vegetation, or insects and grubs found by ripping apart rotting logs.
 Their diet can also include young deer fawns, moose calves, spawning suckers, or any carcasses they may find.

 Bears are normally shy of humans and quickly get out of your way.
 However, if they've had luck finding food at campsites, some bears lose their fear and start visiting campsites regularly looking for something to eat.
 These "campsite" bears can become persistent and destructive nuisances.

 Fortunately, human-bear encounters are rare in Ontario.
 Increasing your awareness about the importance of a clean campsite, proper disposal of garbage, and what to do when a bear does get too close will help ensure your camping vacation is a safe and memorable experience.